QiaoqingWu-AC/algonquin-pet-store-on-steroids/README.md

 1. finish steps in lab8
 2. create deployment.yaml files for each microservices
 3. use Azure Service Bus
-4. create docker image links for each microservices
+4. create docker image links for each microservices - done
 5. finish steps in lab9

 ## Updated Application Architecture